erickseolin/jn_tester/README.md

  view_complete_table('dobro', base_path=base_path, sort_by=sort)
  ```

- - After the visualization, there's option to export the results to .csv, .pkl and .html
+ - After the visualization, it is possible to export the results to .csv, .pkl and .html

  ```python

  import os